Punt (boat): In England

 Pleasure punting declined across much of England in the 1950s and 1960s in proportion to the increase in motor boat traffic on English rivers, but has since increased again as the tourist industry has grown in England.

-Punting is a popular leisure activity on the rivers of several well-known tourist destinations: there are commercial organisations that offer punts for hire on the Avon in Bath, the Avon in Salisbury, the Cam in Cambridge, the Cherwell & Isis in Oxford, the Avon in Stratford-on-Avon, and on the lower Thames near Sunbury.
+Punting is a popular leisure activity on the rivers of several well-known tourist destinations: there are commercial organisations that offer punts for hire on the Avon in Bath, the Avon in Salisbury, the Cam in Cambridge, the Cherwell and Isis in Oxford, the Avon in Stratford-on-Avon, and on the lower Thames near Sunbury.
 A small number of private punts are also registered on these rivers, specifically by the colleges in Oxford and Cambridge, and most often by those colleges that lie along the river.
 In June 2012, Norwich City Council gave the go-ahead to introduce punting on the River Wensum.